A CATALOGUE OF ERRORS IN SHERLOCKIAN PASTICHE

 P.vii: "Initially [Holmes] sought refuge on the Continent but, following an attempt against his life in India that was very nearly successful and from which he considered himself lucky to have escaped intact, he thought it prudent to abandon Europe altogether."
 I know India was part of the British Empire, but hadn't realised it had been so thoroughly subsumed as to become part of Europe as well.

 P.4: "Leave it to the Americans to twist the King's English in such a manner."
-In 1893 Queen Victoria would have been fimly in possession of the English language.
+In 1893, when this adventure occurs, Queen Victoria would have been fimly in possession of the English language.
 (Peter Crowther makes the same mistake on P.280 of "The Adventure of the Touch of God")

 P.76: Colonel Moran is downgraded to "Captain Moran".